dsc-courses/dsc10-2026-sp/resources.md

 - [DSC 10 Reference Sheet](https://dsc-courses.github.io/bpd-reference/docs/documentation/intro/)
 - [`babypandas` notes](https://notes.dsc10.com)

+We also have an AI Tutor to help you in this class.
+[Read more about it here](../ai_tutor) and give it a try!

 ### Diagrams

 All of the interactive diagrams from lecture, like the one below, are available on this [**Diagrams**](../diagrams) page.
 Check it out!